zhouwg/minigcc/README.md

 # History of minigcc

-   as we know the basic pipeline in gcc as following:
+   as we known the basic pipeline in gcc as following:

           preprocess  ----> compile ----> assemble ----> link